evilnick/plakar.io/content/posts/2025-07_03/index.md

-CDC builds upon the idea of Fixed-Size Chunking: split an input into smaller chunks so that the whole data doesn't have to be pushed in case of a single bit change... but it doesn't use a global structure and static offsets so that it can recover if data is shifted.
+CDC builds upon the idea of Fixed-Size Chunking: split an input into smaller chunks so that the whole data doesn't have to be reprocessed in case of a single bit change... but it doesn't use a global structure and static offsets so that it can recover if data is shifted.

 It uses a function to process the data and cut it into chunks of varying size...using the data itself to decide where to produce the cutpoints.
-This means that running the function on the same data twice produces the same cutpoints and the same serie of chunks, but altering a single bit causes the cutpoint to be shifted in the stream and produce a different serie of chunks.
+This means that running the function on the same data twice produces the same cutpoints and the same series of chunks, but altering a single bit causes the cutpoint to be shifted in the stream and produce a different series of chunks.
 Since we still compute digests on chunks to record them in an index, the ones that are found are skipped and the others lead to new records.